Android 14 Beta 4 lets you skip 'enter' after typing your PIN

-Google launched the Android 14 Beta 4 yesterday, and with it comes the news of new features.
+Google launched the Android 14 Beta 4 yesterday, and with it comes several new features.
 Beta 4 users have discovered a user-accessible ‘auto-confirm unlock’ toggle with yesterday’s update.
 Android researcher Mishaal Rahman spotted this feature.

 Android 14 Beta 4 finally brings the "auto-confirm unlock" feature I previously revealed!